umerkay/processorsim/readme.md

 The AND instruction performs a Boolean (bitwise) AND operation between each pair of matching bits in two operands and places the result in the destination operand.
 Variations: And reg,reg, And reg,mem, And reg,imm

+#### XOR

+Performs a bit-wise xor of the two operands, and stores the result in destination.
+Variations: Xor reg,reg, Xor mem,reg, Xor reg,mem, Xor reg,imm

 ## Technologies

 Project is created using: